Your account has been temporarily locked.

 After you create your lab form

 Bring your lab form to a participating Lab Location to give your samples.
-You can use the LifeLabs online appointment booking system
+You can use the LifeLabs website to make an appointment or to check current wait times for walk-in appointments.
+GetCheckedOnline is not available at all LifeLabs, so make sure you book at a participating location.

 Giving blood, urine and swabs

-If you self-swab at home, please bring your samples back within a few days, or you will have to wait longer for your results.
+If you collect your swabs at home, please bring your samples back to the same lab location within a week.

 How long will it take to get results?

-Once you have given all your samples at the lab, it can take up to 7 to 12 days before your results are ready.
+Once you have given all your samples at the lab, your results will be ready in about a week.

 Blood samples: